airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_annualrevenue` | The contact's annual company revenue. | `contacts.properties_annualrevenue` | 🟢 1.00 | Annual revenue field is an exact match. |
 | `property_hs_calculated_merged_vids` | List of mappings representing contact IDs that have been merged into the contact at hand.
 Format: <merged_contact_id>:<merged_at_in_epoch_time>;<second_merged_contact_id>:<merged_at_in_epoch_time> This field has replaced the `CONTACT_MERGE_AUDIT` table, which was deprecated by the Hubspot v3 CRM API.  | `contacts.properties_hs_calculated_merged_vids` | ⚠️ 0.65 | Field partially matched with high confidence for underlying meaning, but lacking precise mapping. |

-### Mapping from Airbyte `contacts_merged_audit` to Fivetran `contact_merge_audit`
+### Mapping: Airbyte `contacts_merged_audit` to Fivetran `contact_merge_audit`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The source and target tables are highly likely describing the same subject matter since the fields have meaningful mappings.
-However, there's a missing match affecting the completion score slightly.
+- Summary Self-Evaluation: _The source and target tables are highly likely describing the same subject matter since the fields have meaningful mappings.
+However, there's a missing match affecting the completion score slightly._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |